bbauska/JS-svg/README.md

 need to specify how long the animation should take (the animation-duration).
-There are other optional properties that we can define, such as the animation-timingfunction (also known as easing), which describes *how* we transition from one property value to another, and the animation-iteration- count, which specifies how many times our animation should play.
+There are other optional properties that we can define, such as the animation-timingfunction (also known as easing), which describes <i>how</i> we transition from one property value to another, and the animation-iteration- count, which specifies how many times our animation should play.